moonwell-poolparty/wow-mop-guides/MSV/The-Stone-Guard.md

 > <div markdown="block">
 > {: .heroic }
 > **Heroic:** Some ranged DPS may be **assigned as painters**.
-> If assigned, grab gems and activate Energized Tiles **immediately when raid lead calls it**.
+> If assigned, grab assigned gems and activate Energized Tiles **immediately when raid lead calls it**.
 > </div>

 {: .melee .fs-3}